-Prospect Park United Methodist Church began as an Methodist Episcopalian Sunday School held weekly in the kitchen of Mrs. Emily Cook.
+Prospect Park United Methodist Church (PPUMC) began as an Methodist Episcopalian Sunday School held weekly in the kitchen of Mrs. Emily Cook.
 In 1902, two Methodist families realized “that there were numerous other families like their own in the neighborhood, whose children should be in a Bible School, and that a suitable community building should be provided for Sunday School purposes.”

 Residents of the neighborhood went to the Congregationalist and the Presbyterian denominations, but they declined involvement at that time.
 The residents then went to the Methodist Church seeking sponsorship.
 The First Methodist Episcopal Church was instrumental in the formation of our little church.
 The conference elected a Board of Trustees to organize the work in the Prospect Park area.
 The new organization was named Prospect Park Methodist Episcopal Church.
 A small building was erected, but was soon outgrown and replaced in 1914 with the current building.